sidasange/javascripyt/README.md

-This is a repository for learning javascript
+This is a repository for learning javascript,react and other front end elements